elifesciences/builder/docs/eks.md

 # EKS

-EKS is the chosen implementation of Kubernetes: AWS manages the master nodes but not the worker nodes that run containers; those should be run in an autoscaling group that uses a standard AMI.

-A project can be configured to create a cluster with the `eks` configuration in `elife.yaml`.
+EKS is the chosen implementation of Kubernetes on AWS's elife account.

 ## User guide